sovickkonar94/bewgleTask/README.md

 ## Description
 This REST api is for library management such that users can see and borrow books from the library
+## Usage
+To run the project, please use the command line the following:
+- npm run start
+  - this will run the server on port 3000

 ## API Endpoints
 - base endpoint : http://localhost:3000/api